 Sμ=∂p∂μiσip, Sσ=∂p∂σiσip (6)

-There are various approaches for SA; four of commonly employed ones along with their pros/cons are summarised in Table 2 [28].
+There are various approaches for SA; four commonly employed ones along with their pros/cons are summarised in Table 2 [28].

 Table 2.
-Comparison of for commonly used SA approaches; R, I and N are the number of runs required, the number of input parameters and the number of trials, respectively, in the probabilistic assessment [28].
+Comparison of commonly used SA approaches; R, I and N are the number of runs required, the number of input parameters and the number of trials, respectively, in the probabilistic assessment [28].